Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions: Experiments

-Furthermore, we also assessed the impact of different types of data on the knowledge referencing module.
-In this process, the 1-shot results are reported in Table~\ref{kno.ref_in_other}.
-It can be observed that leveraging external data to enhance the model's understanding of instances under limited samples is effective.
-When instances exhibit substantial dissimilarities, embedding spatial relationships does not significantly impact the model's performance.
-However, in cases of similar data types, the model demonstrates greater confidence in discrimination.
+Besides, we also assessed the impact of different types of data on the knowledge referencing module.
+In this process, the 1-shot results were reported in Table~\ref{kno.ref_in_other}.
+It was observed that leveraging external data to enhance the model's understanding of instances under limited samples was effective.
+When instances exhibit substantial dissimilarities, embedding spatial relationships did not significantly impact the model's performance.
+However, in cases of similar data types, the model demonstrated greater confidence in discrimination.
 We also employed t-SNE~\cite{van2008visualizing} to qualitatively illustrate the impact of knowledge referencing on features.
-Additionally, we utilized spatial utilization ratio $\rho$~\cite{tian2019sosnet} to quantitatively characterize the degree of subclass aggregation.
+Additionally, we utilized spatial utilization ratio $\rho$~\cite{tian2019sosnet} to quantitatively characterize the degree of subclass aggregation. $\rho$ represents the ratio of average inter-class distance to average intra-class distance of features.
+A higher value indicates a more compact feature distribution and a wider decision boundary allows the model to make decisions more confidently.
 The results are presented in Figure~\ref{TSNE}.
-It can be observed that, compared to the results of the framework, the utilization of label similarity relationships to constrain model learning has led to feature distribution aggregation.
-In fact, on the Car and Dog datasets, the $\rho$ has even doubled.
-Subsequently, with the introduction of appropriate knowledge as referencing, the feature distribution exhibits further intra-subclass aggregation and wider inter-subclass boundaries, ultimately benefiting the model's final decision-making process.
+Compared to the results of the framework, the utilization of label similarity relationships to constrain model learning has led to feature distribution aggregation.
+In fact, on the Cars and Dogs datasets, the $\rho$ has even doubled.
+Subsequently, with the introduction of appropriate knowledge as referencing, the feature distribution exhibited further intra-subclass aggregation and wider inter-subclass boundaries, ultimately benefiting the model's final decision-making process.
+Compared to the ProtoNet and FRN methods, our algorithm still exhibited the highest spatial utilization rate, which partially explains why we achieved the best results.